microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 Parameter **force** refers to regenerate cross-epoch summary data or not, default value is 'true'.
 Parameter **source_path** refers to the path of dumped snapshot files.
-Every experiment would generate a data folder named by a timestamp.
+Every experiment would generate a data folder with a timestamp as the suffix, which we refer as SNAPSHOT_DUMP_DATA_FOLDER.
 The input of the parameter **source_path** should be the path of SNAPSHOT_DUMP_DATA_FOLDER.

 Make sure that your SNAPSHOT_DUMP_DATA_FOLDER's structure is similar as following: